 Connector: NMO, or PL-259

-Dual-Band Base Station Antennas
+Dual-Band VHF/UHF Base Station Antennas

 Tram 1477